rbaumgar/otelcol-demo-app/OpenTelemetry_with_Tempo.md

 To make the demo simpler I am using **Grafana Cloud**.
 Grafana Cloud is the open and composable observability platform that brings together metrics, logs, and traces with Grafana visualizations.
 Built for cloud native environments and powered by the best open source observability software – including Prometheus, Grafana Mimir, Grafana Loki, and Grafana Tempo – Grafana Cloud lets you focus on enabling observability, without the overhead of building, installing, maintaining, and scaling your observability stack.

 More details can be found

 - [OpenTelemetry Reference Architecture](https://opentelemetry.io/docs/)
 - [Grafana Cloud](https://grafana.com/products/cloud/)

 ## Create Grafana Cloud User

 For using the Grafana Cloud you can create a free user.
 This ** Free Forever Cloud** user is limited.
 But for test and demo purposes this is fine.
-Also I do not have any internal data so I can use th cloud.
+Also I do not have any internal data so I can use the cloud.

 [Registration](https://grafana.com/auth/sign-up/create-user?pg=prod-cloud)